 We took our best selling model, the SL2, and added custom features to make it even more sports-specific.
 The new SL2 Pro features adjustable nose bridge and temples for the perfect custom fit.
 We also redesigned the shape of the lenses to offer more coverage and better wind protection.
-Accessory lenses in clear and amber will be available later this fall.

 - Fit: Medium to Large

 - 8 base lens curvature for optimum wrap-around fit

 - Adjustable non-slip rubber nose piece and temples

 - Impact, chemical, and UV damage resistant Grilamid TR-90 frames

 - 100% UVA, UVB, UVC Protection

 - Optimized Magnification Zone (OMZ) reduces distortion and fatigue

 - Available in +1.5, +2.0, or +2.5 spot diopters

 - Accessory lenses are available in Clear and Amber